Thomas Nicholas Burke

-Thomas Nicholas Burke (8 September 1830 in Galway – 2 July 1882 in Tallaght, Ireland) was an Irish Dominican preacher.
-There is a statue of Thomas Burke by John Francis Kavanagh at Claddagh Quay in Galway.
+Thomas Nicholas Burke (8 September 1830 in Galway – 2 July 1883 in Tallaght, Ireland) was an Irish Dominican preacher.

 Life

 His parents, though in moderate circumstances, gave him a good education.
 He studied at first under the care of the Patrician Brothers, and was afterwards sent to a private school.
 An attack of typhoid fever when he was fourteen years old, and the famine year of 1847 had a sobering effect.
 Toward the end of that year he asked to be received into the Order of Preachers, and was sent to Perugia in Italy, to make his novitiate.
 On 29 December, he was clothed there in the habit of St. Dominic and received the name of Thomas.

 Shortly afterward he was sent to Rome to begin his studies College of St. Thomas in Rome, the future Pontifical University of Saint Thomas Aquinas, Angelicum.

 Burke was a student of philosophy and theology at the College of St. Thomas in 1848.
 He passed thence to the Roman convent of Santa Sabina.
 His superiors sent him, while yet a student, as novice-master to Woodchester, the novitiate of the resuscitated English Province.

-He was ordained priest 26 March 1853.
+He was ordained priest on 26 March 1853.

 On 3 August 1854, defended publicly the theses in universâ theologiâ.
 Burke was made lector at the College of St. Thomas in 1854.

 Early in the following year Father Burke was recalled to Ireland to found the novitiate of the Irish Province at Tallaght, near Dublin (St. Mary's Priory).
 In 1859 he preached his first notable sermon on "Church Music"; it immediately lifted him into fame.